-There are 23 World Heritage Sites in the US, which include ten cultural, one mixed, and twelve natural Heritage Sites, with most of them being national parks.
+The USA has 23 UNESCO World Heritage Sites.
+Of these, ten are cultural, one is mixed, and twelve are natural sites, with most of them being national parks.
 The country has cultural sites created by the Native Americans like the Taos Pueblo.
 There are also sites from the rich American history, for instance, the Statue of Liberty and the Independence Hall in Pennsylvania.
 The country also has the largest collection of natural World Heritage Sites that are vast in size and with varied climate.
 The World Heritage Sites thus represent the incredible story of America and the remarkable diversity of its people.

 Cahokia Mounds State Historic Site